Football: You learn nothing from parking the bus and losing 1-0, says Lions coach Tatsuma Yoshida

-SINGAPORE - The Lions will persist with national coach Tatsuma Yoshida's attacking philosophy , even against stronger opposition, with the Japanese stressing it was the only way towards self-improvement.
+The Lions will persist with Tatsuma Yoshida's attacking philosophy, even against stronger opposition, with the national coach stressing that it was the only way towards self-improvement.

 Since Yoshida took charge in May, Singapore now favour a quick-pressing game and are more ambitious up front.
-That has led to impressive results in the World Cup Qualifiers - they drew 2-2 with Yemen and beat Palestine 2-1 last month - but succumbed 3-0 last week away at Saudi Arabia.
+That has led to impressive results in the World Cup qualifiers - they drew 2-2 with Yemen and beat Palestine 2-1 last month but succumbed 3-0 last Thursday at Saudi Arabia.

-The Republic, second in Group D of the Asian second-round qualifiers with four points, host world No. 88 Uzbekistan at the National Stadium on Tuesday (Oct 15).
+The Republic, second in Group D of the Asian second-round qualifiers with four points, host world No. 88 Uzbekistan at the National Stadium tonight.

 Yoshida said: "We can play only defence.
 We can pack 11 players into our penalty box, and restrict opponents to a 1-0 or 2-0 win.
 But that is no good for us.